What is Sturge–Weber syndrome?

-Sturge–Weber syndrome is a rare, congenital, and non-inherited vascular disorder characterised by capillary malformation on the facial skin (port-wine stain) and capillary-venous malformations in the brain and in the eyes .
+Sturge–Weber syndrome is a rare, congenital, and non-inherited neurocutaneous disorder characterised by capillary malformation on the facial skin (port-wine stain) and capillary-venous malformations in the brain and in the eyes .

-It is estimated that approximately one in every 20 to 50,000 babies are born with Sturge–Weber syndrome .
-As it is caused by a mosaic mutation, it is not inherited from the parents.
+It is estimated that approximately one in every 20,000 to 50,000 babies are born with Sturge–Weber syndrome .
+As it is caused by a somatic mosaic mutation, it is not inherited from the parents.

 Sturge–Weber syndrome is caused by a somatic mosaic mutation of the GNAQ gene on chromosome 9 .
 This means that the mutation in the gene has occurred in the body cells after the formation of the zygote.
 GNAQ regulates intracellular signalling pathways.
 The mutation gives rise to uncontrolled formation or maturation of capillaries in affected cells.

-Sturge–Weber syndrome is characterised by vascular malformations on the face and in the brain of affected individuals.
+Sturge–Weber syndrome is characterised by vascular malformations on the face and in the eye and brain of affected individuals.
+These are present at birth.

 The complications of Sturge–Weber syndrome depend on the extent of vascular malformations and other clinical features.
 They are extremely variable.

-The diagnosis of Sturge–Weber syndrome is based on finding port-wine stains and leptomeningeal capillary-venous malformations.
+The diagnosis of Sturge–Weber syndrome is based on finding the characteristic trigeminal port-wine stains and leptomeningeal capillary-venous malformations.
 A diagnosis based on leptomeningeal lesions alone depends on the development of symptoms.

 If there are neurological symptoms or findings, magnetic resonance imaging (MRI) of the brain is undertaken with gadolinium contrast to detect leptomeningeal capillary-venous malformations.